jessstapley/QTL-mapping-Z.-tritici/QTLmapping.md

 # Calculate size of the QTL interval

 I calculated the Bayes Credible Interval (95%) around the QTL using 'bayes_int' function to identify the QTL interval.
 I looped through each peak listed in lod.pgL from previous step.
-I obtained the peak marker, the physical positions of the marker and the physical siye of the interval (bp, Kb) using a map with centimorgan distance and base pair positons for each marker (pg.map).
+I obtained the peak marker, the physical positions of the marker and the physical size of the interval (bp, Kb) using a map with centimorgan distance and base pair positons for each marker (pg.map).

 ```
 log.pgL.int <- NULL